bmahajan/FP2/README.md

 npm run dev

 In a browser go to http://localhost:5173/ to see the output.
 Console logging can be seen via Chrome's Dev Tools.

+Dependencies: Make sure you have d3 downloaded (npm install d3)